Agriculture Grants in Australia (All States) — 2026

 Exceptional Disaster Assistance Recovery Grants – North QLD Monsoon Trough

 This program provides funding to primary producers and businesses impacted by the North QLD monsoon trough, associated Cyclone Koji and severe weather commencing 24 December 2025.
-Eligible activities include clean-up, reinstatement, equipment purchase, labour costs, repairs to buildings and essential plant and equipment.
+Eligible activities include clean-up, reinstatement, equipment purchase, labour costs, repairs to buildings and essential plant, and safety inspections.

 Open·Up to $75,000

-Exceptional Disaster Assistance Recovery Grants – Tropical Cyclone Alfred and Severe Weather QLD
+Exceptional Disaster Assistance Recovery Grants – North and Far North Tropical Low QLD

 Open·Up to $75,000